asilab/TMCompression/README.md

 -k, --context	k indexes to consider as a context to fill the Markov Table.

--t, --tm	Speciffy turing to obtain results, can only be activated with --profile flag.
+-t, --tm	Specifies turing to obtain results, can only be activated with --profile flag.

 Other Optional Arguments: